openvinotoolkit/openvino/docs/ops/pooling/MaxPool_8.md

 * *pads_begin*

   * **Description**: *pads_begin* is a number of pixels to add to the beginning along each axis.
 For example, *pads_begin* equal to "1,2" means adding 1 pixel to the top of the input and 2 to the left of the input.
+All added padding values are equal to negative infinity.
   * **Range of values**: integer values starting from 0
   * **Type**: int[]
   * **Required**: *yes*